Rabby3223/Optical-camera-communication-with-four-level-flicker-mitigation/README.md

 ## License
 This project is licensed under the MIT License.

+base64decode.m is from Plotly Graphing Library for MATLAB.

 Cite as: L. Liu and L. Chen, "Four-level Flicker-mitigation Coding Scheme in the Non-line-of-sight Optical Camera Communication System," in 26th Optoelectronics and Communications Conference (OECC), paper M4B.5, Hong Kong, China, Jul.
 2021, pp. 1-3.